jrcarob/Statistics-Topics/README.md

-The [probability and statistics cookbook][stat-cookbook] contains a succinct representation of various topics in probability theory and statistics.
+Los fundamentos de probabilidad y estadística contienen [probability and statistics cookbook][stat-cookbook] a succinct representation of various topics in probability theory and statistics.
 It provides a comprehensive mathematical reference reduced to its essence, rather than aiming for elaborate explanations.

 Feel encouraged to extend the cookbook by forking it and submitting pull requests.

 Build Setup
 -----------